ashlinleee/Brain_Tumor_Classification/README.md

 No Tumor
 Glioma
 Pituitary Tumor**
 The goal of this project is to build and compare CNN models for accurate brain tumor detection and to analyze their performance across different architectures.

+**Findings**
 | Model        | Description                | Key Highlights                                                  |
 | ------------ | -------------------------- | --------------------------------------------------------------- |
 | **ResNet**   | Residual network based CNN | High F1 scores, very low false positives/negatives              |